 Our motto is that we never pass up an animal in need.
 And we never have.
 And unlike at PETA, the animals we rescue are guaranteed a new lease on life, not a fatal injection of poison.

-As to the rest of Newkirk’s absurd allegations and evidence of PETA’s violence against animals, my response will be published next week:
+As to the rest of Newkirk’s absurd allegations and evidence of PETA’s violence against animals, my response will be published later this month:

 Have a comment?
 Join the discussion by clicking here.